 XLR vs. USB

-Even though I’ve had plenty of experience with XLR condenser mics, I still use a Yeti when I make videos for YouTube because of how convenient and versatile it is.
+Even though I’ve had plenty of experience with XLR condenser mics, I used the Yeti for a long time on my channel because of how convenient and versatile it is.

 From Adventures In Audio:

 Some microphones are naturally more prone to this kind of noise than others and need a shock mount to guard against even a small amount of vibration.
 Other mics are less sensitive and rarely need any special treatment.David Mellor